peteroupc/peteroupc.github.io/bernapprox.md

 ## Notes

-[^1]: Properties of the function $f$ in this sense, such as the maximum absolute value allowed for $f$'s second derivative, are called _co-observations_ in Brass, H., Petras, K., _Quadrature Theory: The Theory of Numerical Integration on a Compact Interval_, American Mathematical Society, 2011.
+[^1]: Assumptions of this kind are called _co-observations_ in Brass, H., Petras, K., _Quadrature Theory: The Theory of Numerical Integration on a Compact Interval_, American Mathematical Society, 2011.
 ISBN 978-1-4704-1405-4.

 [^2]: In case 3 in general, if $f$ is analytic at every point on an interval, the "most stable" approximation occurs when the sample points are clustered at a quadratic rate toward the endpoints.
 Adcock, B., Platte, R.B., Shadrin, A., "[**Optimal sampling rates for approximating analytic functions from pointwise samples**](https://doi.org/10.1093/imanum/dry024), _IMA Journal of Numerical Analysis_ 39(3), July 2019.